redwoodjs/redwood/docs/docs/services.md

 ## Caching

 Redwood provides a simple [LRU cache](https://www.baeldung.com/java-lru-cache) for your services.
-With an LRU cache you need to worry about manually expiring or updating cache items.
-You either read an existing item (if it's **key** is found) or create a new cached item if it isn't.
+With an LRU cache you never need to worry about manually expiring or updating cache items.
+You either read an existing item (if its **key** is found) or create a new cached item if it isn't.
 This means that over time the cache will get bigger and bigger until it hits a memory or disk usage limit, but you don't care: the cache software is responsible for removing the oldest/least used members to make more room.
 For many applications, its entire database resultset may fit in cache!

 How does a cache work?
 At its simplist, a cache is just a big chunk of memory or disk that stores key/value pairs.
-A unique key is used to lookup a value, the value being what you wanted to cache.
-The trick with a cache is selecting a key that makes the data unique among all the other data being cached, but that it itself (the key) contains enough uniqueness that you can safely discard it when something in the value changes, and you want to save a new value instead.
+A unique key is used to lookup a value—the value being what you wanted to cache.
+The trick with a cache is selecting a key that makes the data unique among all the other data being cached, but that it itself (the key) contains enough uniqueness that you can safely discard it when something in the computed value changes, and you want to save a new value instead.
 More on that in [Choosing a Good Key](#choosing-a-good-key) below.

 Why use a cache?
 If you have an expensive or time-consuming process in your service that doesn't change on every request, this is a great candidate.
 For example, for a store front, you may want to show the most popular products.
 This may be computed by a combination of purchases, views, time spent on the product page, social media posts, or a whole host of additional information.
 Aggregating this data may take seconds or more, but the list of popular products probably doesn't change that often.
 There's no reason to make every user wait all that time just to see the same list of products.
-With service caching, just wrap this computation in the `cache()` function, and give it an expiration time of 24 hours, and now the result is returned in milliseconds for every user (except the first one in a 24 hour period).
-You can even remove this first user's wait by "warming" the cache: trigging the service function by a process you run on the server, rather than by a user's first visit.
+With service caching, just wrap this computation in the `cache()` function, and give it an expiration time of 24 hours, and now the result is returned in milliseconds for every user (except the first one in a 24 hour period, it has to be computed from scratch and then stored in the cache again).
+You can even remove this first user's wait by "warming" the cache: trigging the service function by a process you run on the server, rather than by a user's first visit, on a 24 hour schedule so that it's the one that ends up waiting for the results to be computed.

 :::info What about GraphQL caching?

 You could also cache data at the [GraphQL layer](https://community.redwoodjs.com/t/guide-power-of-graphql-caching/2624) which has some of the same benefits.
 However, by placing the cache one level "lower," at the service level, you get the benefit of caching even when one service calls another internally, or when a service is called via another serverless function.

-In our example above you cache the GraphQL query for the most popular products.
+In our example above you could cache the GraphQL query for the most popular products.
 But if you had an internal admin function which was a different query, augmenting the popular products with additional information, you now need to cache that query as well.
 With service caching, that admin service function can call the same popular product function that's already cached and get the speed benefit automatically.

 :::

 ### Clients

 As of this writing, Redwood ships with clients for the two most popular cache backends: [Memcached](https://memcached.org/) and [Redis](https://redis.io/).
 Service caching wraps each of these in an adapter, which makes it easy to add more clients in the future.
 If you're interested in adding an adapter for your favorite cache client, [open a issue](https://github.com/redwoodjs/redwood/issues) and tell us about it!
+Instructions for getting started with the code are [below](#creating-your-own-client).

 ### What Can Be Cached